 Blingbling Petsfun Wireless Dog Fence

-For those that are on a budget and do not want to spend large amounts of money on a wireless dog fence, then the Mockins alternative may be ideal.
-It covers up to 600 feet with the transmitter being easily adjustable to suit your designated area.
+For those that are on a budget and do not want to spend large amounts of money on a wireless dog fence, then the Blingbling Petsfun alternative may be ideal.
+It covers a radius up to 948 feet with the transmitter being easily adjustable to suit your designated area.

-The receiver comes with 3 different correction modes that include beep, static shock, and vibration mode.
+The receiver comes with 6 different correction modes that include sound, static shock, and vibration mode.
 The receiver collar itself is 100% waterproof that adjusts to fit a range of dog neck sizes comfortably.

 In terms of the installation of this wireless electric dog fence, it is as simple as it gets.
 All that is required is the paring of the collar to the transmitter and then placing the boundary flags in your desired designated area for the dog.

 PetWorld Wireless Dog Fence System